How can I make my lab greener?

 Progress

-- Energy conservation methods have been implemented in the Bielinsky lab
+- Energy conservation methods implemented in pilot labs

-- “Shut the Sash” and “Turn off when not in use” stickers have been piloted to encourage energy conservation behavior
+- “Shut the Sash” and “Turn off when not in use” stickers have been implemented in 20+ labs

 Highlights